Berkanktk/CyberSecurity/README.md

 `openssl rsautl -decrypt -inkey private.key -in encrypted.txt -out plaintext.txt`

 # Networking
+This section will cover the basics of networking, such as IP addresses, ports, protocols, etc.

 ## IP
 An IP address is a unique address that identifies a device on the internet or a local network.
 IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.